IridescentOwl/SubSynapse/README.md

-# Subsynapse - Subscription Sharing
+# SubSynapse - Subscription Sharing

 This guide provides the minimal steps to run the project using Docker after cloning the repository.